abrochard/kubel/README.md

 - copy pod name to clipboard
 - copy container log command to clipboard
 - port forward a pod to your localhost
+- describe and live edit a resource (deployment,service,job,ingress,configmap)
+- show rollout history for a resource
+- highlight a pod by name

 ## Installation